PACTS joins Global Network for Road Safety Legislators in launching Manifesto #4roadsafety

 On Monday 8th May, PACTS joined the Global Network for Road Safety Legislators in launching their new Manifesto #4roadsafety.
 Parliamentarians worldwide are being urged to support action to meet the United Nation’s (UN) target to halve road deaths by the end of the decade.

 HRH Michael of Kent opened the manifesto launch, which featured a keynote speech from Lord Robertson of Port Ellen, Chairman of the FIA Foundation and a presentation by Dr Etienne Krug from the World Health Organisation.
-The contents of the Manifesto were presented by David Ward of the Towards Zero Foundation
+The contents of the Manifesto were presented by David Ward of the Towards Zero Foundation.
+PACTS Chair, Barry Sheerman MP, is Chair of the Global Network for Road Safety Legislators.

 With 3500 people killed every day in traffic crashes the Manifesto #4RoadSafety issued by the Global Network for Road Safety Legislators highlights the measures that can help prevent this tragic waste of human life on the world’s roads.